 What is an uncontested divorce in New Jersey?

-Parties may proceed with an uncontested divorce under circumstances where all issues incident to the divorce proceedings have been resolved amicably amongst them.
+Parties may proceed with an uncontested divorce under circumstances where all issues incident to the proceedings have been resolved amicably amongst them.
 Generally, parties enter into a Marital Settlement Agreement, Property Settlement Agreement, and/or Term Sheet setting forth all terms and provisions agreed upon between them.
 This document is then incorporated by consent into any final judgment of divorce entered by the court and has the same force and effect as any Order of the court.

 Is it better to settle my divorce case or go to trial?